-Aqua Clara International (ACI) began its operations in Kenya in 2007 piloting some of its first field based water filters.
-Since then the program has grown and developed and at present, almost 2,300 water purifiers have been constructed, installed and sold by the local network of ACI Community Development Entrepreneurs (CDEs).
+Aqua Clara Kenya (ACK) began its operations in 2007 piloting some of ACI’s first field based water filters.
+Since then the program has grown and developed and at present, just over 7,000 water purifiers have been constructed, installed and sold by the local network of ACI Community Development Entrepreneurs (CDEs).
 ACI’s network of Community Health Promoters (CHPs) oversee the work of the CDEs and visit households and schools checking on the products and giving additional training on good Water, Sanitation and Hygiene (WASH) practice.
 This program is becoming an exemplar for clean water initiatives.
 ACI’s continued growth in Kenya has in part been due to the growing recognition of its unique method that generates local economic activity, leaves a strong local knowledge base and a creates a permanent program driven by local motivation in the areas in which we work.

 The ACI model is based on the premise that the projects should be locally managed and as locally driven as possible.
 We train local experts to build WASH products out of locally sourced materials and help to create locally sustainable small businesses.
 ACI believes that there should be a local expert available to perform any necessary maintenance and also serve as an easily accessible information resource for the local community.
 The CDEs are based at rural primary schools – the schools serve as demonstration sites for the ACI technology as well as providing secure storage for the raw materials necessary for construction.
 The school children and teachers benefit by using the ACI products, while also learning about good WASH practice through ACI school clubs.
 Local community members are able to visit the school, see the products that are available at first hand, potentially buy the product and also learn about good WASH practice.